 An inverter is an electronic device that converts the DC electrical energy from a power source like your car battery into AC electrical energy that your electric heater can use.

 Modern inverters also function as transformers.
-This is a better option to reduce the number of devices that you need to bring with you.
+This is a better option to reduce the number of devices you need to bring.
 Moreover, this is also a cheaper option since you only need to pay for one device instead of two.

 300W Power Inverter DC 12V to 110V AC is available on Amazon through this link.

-If you’re going to connect your heater to your car battery, you will need decent cables to run from your car to your tent.
-Ideally, you should connect the inverter/transformer to the car battery, then leave them inside your car.
+If you connect your heater to your car battery, you will need decent cables to run from your car to your tent.
+Ideally, you should connect the inverter/transformer to the car battery and then leave it inside your vehicle.

 So, you might be better off connecting the inverter and transformer directly to the car battery.

-Once you have the inverter/transformer set up, connect a long heavy-duty power cable from inside your car going to your tent.
+Once the inverter/transformer is set up, connect a long, heavy-duty power cable inside your car to your tent.
 The power cable should be robust enough to withstand the cold weather outside your tent.
 There are power cables that are made for outdoor use.

 Alternatively, you can pick up an extension cord that is made for outdoor use to bridge the inverter inside your car and your electric heater.
-Your electric heater might have its own power cable, and all it needs is an extension to connect it to your inverter/transformer.
+Your electric heater might have its own power cable; all it needs is an extension to connect it to your inverter/transformer.

 Electric heaters consume a lot of electrical energy.
-This can quickly consume the charge of your car battery, and this can make it impossible for it to start your car unless you have a dedicated car battery for your heater that your alternator also charges.
+This can quickly finish the charge of your car battery, making it impossible to start your car unless you have a dedicated car battery for your heater that your alternator also charges.

 However, for your car battery to constantly get a charge from your alternator, you need to leave your car running.
-This can consume a lot of fuel, and you might not have enough to last your trip unless you bring a lot of extra fuel.
+This can consume a lot of fuel, and you might only have enough to last your trip if you bring a lot of extra fuel.

-Moreover, some models include their own inverter/transformer.
-Thus, you don’t have to worry about using it to power your electric heater and other electronic devices in your camp.
+Moreover, some models include their inverter/transformer.
+Thus, you don’t have to worry about using it to power your camp's electric heater and other electronic devices.

 OUPES 600W Portable Power Station, Solar Generator is available on Amazon through this link.